auth0/docs/articles/integrations/aws-api-gateway-2/part-1.md

 ![](/media/articles/integrations/aws-api-gateway-2/part-1/aws-pt1-3.png)

-On the **Create new API** form, you'll see that **Example API** is selected by default and there's an example API defined in the editor.
+On the **Create new API** form, you'll see that **Example API** is selected by default, and there's an example API defined in the editor.
 We'll use this API for the rest of our tutorial, so begin the API creation process by clicking **Import**.

 ![](/media/articles/integrations/aws-api-gateway-2/part-1/aws-pt1-4.png)

-When done, AWS will display a message indicated that your API created and populated with the provided data.
+When done, AWS will display a message indicating that your API created and populated with the provided data.

 ![](/media/articles/integrations/aws-api-gateway-2/part-1/aws-pt1-5.png)